aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to XLTM or Online App" h2="Export DOCM to XLTM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOCM to XLTM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, you may need to convert a DOCM file to XLTM format for further processing.
+This is where document manipulation and conversion APIs come in handy.

+<h2>How Aspose.Total helps for DOCM to XLTM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, images, and other file formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export DOCM to HTML and then convert HTML to XLTM.

+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to include DOCM to HTML conversion feature within their C++ applications.
+It supports a wide range of document formats, including DOCM, DOCX, HTML, PDF, and many more.

+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, manipulate and convert spreadsheets.
+It supports a wide range of spreadsheet formats, including XLTM, XLSX, HTML, PDF, and many more.
+It can be used to convert HTML to XLTM.

+By using Aspose.Total for C++, developers can easily include DOCM to XLTM conversion feature within their C++ applications.
+It is a cost-effective solution that provides developers with a comprehensive set of APIs to create, manipulate and convert documents, images, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}